 St. Petersburg is one of the greenest major cities in Russia.
 The city offers large areas of green space, including beautiful historic gardens and extensive leisure parks where everyone can take a nice stroll or relax for free, apart from a few exceptions.
 From the famous Summer Garden to the Field of Mars, find out the most interesting parks and gardens of the city.

 It is not only palaces and churches, or monuments and several exhibitions that make-up St Petersburg's gigantic treasure-house of art and architectural gems, but there are also many interesting city's public buildings to explore, such as the famous Mariinsky Theater, the Alexandrinsky Theater, and the Mikhailovsky Theater.
 Throughout the year inside of these famous building both Russians and visitors enjoy rich traditions of musical theater, drama, and classical music, renowned throughout the world.

 A trip to St Petersburg is not complete without a visit to at least one of the worldwide famous St Petersburg attractions such as the Imperial Palaces and Complex Parks situated in the city's suburbs.
 Just 30 km away from the city you can admire the wealth and heritage of the Tsar's residences, which is made of splendid neoclassical buildings, large gardens and parks filled with unique architectural monuments and works of sculptures, fountains, lakes, trees, flowers, and much more.

 Visiting the imperial city takes time and energy because there are a lot of places to cover.
-This means that to see the main St Petersburg attractions and its suburbs, you need at least 3 days, while to explore the whole city and its little gems you'll need more than a week.
+This means that to see the main St Petersburg attractions and its suburbs, you need at least 3 full days, while to explore the whole city and its little gems you'll need more than a week.